PianaJava/python_projects/README.md

 #06 Corrected with mandatory symbol or capital letter, when applied

 #07 No special idea on how to modify this file, just added some output parameters

+#08 Added input prompt to select the file, random choose of the UserAgent